LinkOut for Libraries - FAQ - Using LinkOut: Answers

 No. Library icons cannot be included in an RSS feed.

 It should work fine.
 If you have a URL rewriting proxy server, such as EZproxy, add the PubMed address to your proxy configuration.
 The address is:

 You may also need to add the URLs for linking hosts used to link from PubMed to subscription full text.
 EZProxy has provided configuration information, including linking hosts, on the OCLC website:

-No. LinkOut and Outside Tool do not perform any user verification, including IP recognition.
+No. The LinkOut program does not perform any user verification, including IP recognition.

 LinkOut simply provides the links to the full text as supplied by the provider.
 A full-text provider decides on the authentication and authorization method for their system.
 Please contact the representative from your full-text provider about this request.